Popular, traditional Gujarati khichu Recipe

 Tips for easy khichu

-One of the toughest parts of making this can be getting a smooth consistency of the rice flour mixture.
 Usually, people prep the spicy water and add rice flour to that same pot.
-My mom’s trick is simply pour the heated spicy water into a separate pot with the rice flour in it.
-It helps to combine the two way more easily.
+My mom’s trick is simply to pour the heated spicy water into a separate pot with the rice flour in it gradually while mixing.

 Making Khichu / Papdi no lot